ucscGenomeBrowser/kent/src/product/installer/README.md

 # The different commands

+There are a number of options supported by the GBiC script.
+In all cases, options must be specified before the command.
+The following example correctly specifies the batch mode option to the script:

+    sudo bash browserSetup.sh -b install

 To increase performance, the script accepts the command `minimal`.
 It will download the minimal tables required for reasonable performance from places on the US continent and possibly others, e.g. from Japan.
 Call it like this to trade space for performance